Nicki Minaj–Cardi B feud: 2025: Twitter argument

 The next day, Minaj wrote that Cardi B should not have resorted to using fertility issues as a point of criticism.

 She then called Cardi B's then–seven-year-old daughter, whom she referred to as "Kulture Vulture", ugly, saying she would "kick [her] gums back into formation", and also called her youngest daughter Blossom a "monkey and a roach".
 She also repeatedly criticized Jay-Z throughout the argument and accused him of wearing a wig, at one point telling him to "take off that fucking lace front".
-Cardi B responded by calling Minaj's son, whom she gave birth to with Petty in 2020 and referred to as "Papa Bear" in public, "slow", alleged that Minaj's drug use had made him nonverbal, wrote that their argument was taking place during his birthday, and joked that his "fav color is 5".
+Cardi B responded by calling Minaj's son, whom she gave birth to with Kenneth Petty in 2020 and referred to as "Papa Bear" in public, "slow", alleged that Minaj's drug use had made him nonverbal, wrote that their argument was taking place during his birthday, and joked that his "[favorite] color is 5".
 She also claimed that Minaj had been diagnosed with schizophrenia and bipolar disorder.
 Minaj called for a boycott of any company affiliated with Cardi B within three days based on her "disgusting remarks about children", specifically calling out Walmart and DoorDash, and criticized TMZ founder Harvey Levin for TMZ's coverage of the feud.
 Cardi B tweeted a letter addressed to Minaj that she claimed would be her last response to her, in which she wrote that Minaj needed therapy to "heal that trauma"—alleging that her father sexually abused her as a child while using crack cocaine—and made claims that Petty encouraged her alleged drug use so that he could "max out [her] credit card" and "buy the hood chains" while she was passed out.

 Minaj tweeted an apology to Kulture the following day, writing that she "did all of this for a bigger purpose" but that Kulture was "an innocent child & [did not] deserve any of this".
-Twitter users criticized it as a non-apology apology and Cardi B responded with a facetious apology toward Minaj's son, calling him "Papa Perc" and writing that she hoped he could "overcome the pedophilia blood you inherited from you your grandfather, father and uncle" and would not "hate me when you grow up cause your mommy rather give me more attention than she gives you", followed by her telling Minaj not to give her a "backhanded apology".
-She then posted that she "need[ed] to chill" was done arguing with Minaj but that she would return.
+Twitter users criticized it as a non-apology apology and Cardi B responded with a facetious apology toward Minaj's son, calling him "Papa Perc" and writing that she hoped he could "overcome the pedophilia blood you inherited from your grandfather, father and uncle" and would not "hate me when you grow up cause your mommy rather give me more attention than she gives you", followed by her telling Minaj not to give her a "backhanded apology".
+She then posted that she "need[ed] to chill" and was done arguing with Minaj but that she would return.
 In an interview with Paper later that month, Cardi B described their Twitter argument as her first time getting "that nasty for [her] kids" and likened herself to a "mother warrior" because of it.